ribernhard/PS239T/10_python-basics/00_Intro.md

 ### What it means to "know how to program"

 Most programmers can program in more than one language.
 That's because they know *how to program* generally, as opposed to "knowing" Python, R, Ruby, or whatever.
+(Remember, this is our metaphor about learning *syntax* versus learning *vocabulary*; learning specific languages is mostly about learning vocabulary).

-In other words, programming is an extendible skill.
+In other words, programming is an extensible skill.
 Basic programming concepts -- conditionals, for loops, functions -- can be found in almost any programming language.

 That being said, programming languages differ from one another in the following ways: